arturo-lang/art-modules/README.md

 # Arturo Modules
-## The main package manager for arturo
+## The main package manager for Arturo

 Here you are going to find a list of all the officially and unofficially available modules, that can be directly installed via arturo.